POWrrrcommunity/POWrrr/index.md

 We are open to club mergers and new club creation under POWrrr.

-Contact @papo_loco or @d4rkmall on discord if you are interested
+Join our Discord server by clicking on the join button at the top if you are interested